 To use the drug card, just go to a participating pharmacy and present your insurance card.
 You will pay the required co-payment or coinsurance percentage for your prescription.
 With the mail order benefit, you may obtain up to a 90-day supply of maintenance medications for the price of two months’ supply.
 Some specialty drugs are not covered at the retail pharmacy level and must be ordered by mail and are subject to a separate co-payment.
 These are usually high cost treatments for conditions such as multiple sclerosis, arthritis, and cancer.
 Insulin, Byetta and Imitrex, however are injectables that you can get at the retail pharmacy.

-Hardin Memorial Health offers two dental plan options.
-Both plans provide comprehensive coverage and encourage preventative care.
+Hardin Memorial Health offers dental benefits with Anthem Blue Dental 100/200/300.
 You can choose coverage for yourself, you and children, you and spouse or for the entire family.
 Premiums are based on the plan you select and the number of dependents you cover.

-Hardin Memorial Health offers employees vision benefits with Baltas Vision, LLC.
+Hardin Memorial Health offers employees vision benefits with Guardian Davis Vision.
 Benefits provided are an eye exam and a complete pair of prescription eyeglasses, to include standard plastic lenses in single vision, lined bifocals or lined trifocals at a low co-payment rate, if using a network provider.
-Coverage is available at non-network providers but at a greater co-payment.
 Plan benefits are payable once every 12 months.
 Contact lenses are available in place of the frame and lens benefit.
 You can choose coverage for yourself, you and children, you and spouse or for the entire family.
 Premiums are based on the plan you select and the number of dependents you cover.

 Flexible Spending Accounts